chrisosaurus/icarus/docs/mutability.md

     fn foo(&c::Int)

-then c is an **immutable* local variable holding a reference to an mutable Integer value
+then c is an **immutable** local variable holding a reference to a **mutable** Integer value

-that is to say inside a function there is noway to reuse an argument variable to refer to a new value
+That is to say inside a function there is no way to reuse an argument variable to refer to a new value

 with an argument holding a mutable reference we do get pointer semantics